Fred Ross (American football)

 Frederick Darrell Ross Jr., (born May 19, 1995) is an American former football wide receiver.
 He played college football at Mississippi State.

-High school career
+Early life

 Ross attended John Tyler High School in Tyler, Texas, where he caught over 200 passes and was named a First-team Parade All-American.

 Ross was rated as a four-star recruit by 247sports.com, ESPN, Rivals.com, and Scout.com.
 Ross received scholarship offers from Baylor, Memphis, Missouri, Texas Tech, Rice, and West Virginia, but committed to Oklahoma State on February 25, 2012.

 A year later, Ross decided to instead sign with Mississippi State.

 College career

 Ross scores a touchdown in a 2015 game against Troy.

 Freshman season (2013)

 Ross played as a true freshman and made his debut in the first game of the 2013 season, catching a pass in a 21–3 loss to Oklahoma State in the AdvoCare Texas Kickoff.
 Ross finished the season with nine catches for 115 yards.